-Moira stated the basic requirements of both 4b and 4e plans; the important distinction between the two types of plans being Category 4b impaired waterbody identification (WBIDs) areas do not need to be placed on the 303(d) list if they are not already listed.
+Moira stated the basic requirements of both 4b and 4e plans; the important distinction between the two types of plans being Category 4b impaired waterbody identification (WBIDs) do not need to be placed on the 303(d) list if they are not already listed.
 However, Category 4e are included on the 303(d) list submitted regularly to U.S. Environmental Protection Agency (EPA).
 Another important note is that 4b plans need to be based on EPA guidelines with the inclusion of its impaired water body, the water quality target, as well as ecological goals.
 In both plans the DEP works with stakeholders on planning their course of action and reviewing updates until restoration targets are met.
 Moira mentioned they have five 4e plans listed on their website, if anyone wants to review what the plans look like.
 She noted any updates the DEP receives for these plans are examined for annual progress in five-year cycles and are less formalized than BMAPs that require more intensive DEP support to set restoration goals and targets.